FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 For more information, `.\devicetester_win_x86-64.exe help` will show all available commands.

-When IDT is run, it generates the `results/uuid` directory that contains the logs and other information associated with your test run, allowing failures to easily be debugged.
+When IDT is run, it generates the `results/uuid` directory that contains the logs and other information associated with your test run.
+See [Understanding results and logs](https://docs.aws.amazon.com/freertos/latest/userguide/lts-results-logs.html) for more details.